 RF clothing is also a ridiculous EMF gimmick.
-You may be blocking the radio frequencies with that RF fabric shawl or hat, but you are also wearing an antenna that is attracting more radio frequencies and also increasing your skin-body voltage.
+You may be blocking the radio frequencies with that RF fabric shawl or hat, but you are also wearing an antenna that is attracting more radio frequencies, increasing your skin-body voltage, and skin’s frequency.

 ©2018.
 All rights reserved.
 Edited